nimaid/LPHK/NewCommands.md

         self,
         ):

-        super().__init__("M_SCROLL", lib, (   # the name of the command as you have to enter it in the code
+        super().__init__("S_FDIST",  # the name of the command as you have to enter it in the code LIB,
+            (
-            # Desc            Opt    Var   type      conv  p1_val p2_val
+            # Desc         Opt    Var       type     p1_val                      p2_val
+            ("F1",         False, AVV_YES,  PT_INT,  None,                       None),
+            ("F2",         False, AVV_YES,  PT_INT,  None,                       None),
-            ("X value",       False, True, "integer", int, None,  None), \
+            ("Distance",   False, AVV_REQD, PT_INT,  None,                       None),
+            ),
+            (
+            # num params, format string                           (trailing comma is important)
+            (3,           "    Return the hamming distance between fingerprints {1} and {2} into {3}"),
-            ("Scroll amount", False, True, "integer", int, None,  None) ) )
+            ) )
 ```

-The 5th line defines the name of the command and also passes the name of the current library (lib) to the the object.
-Note that commands are case sensitive, so the name should be in all uppercase to be consistent with other commands.
+The 5th line defines the name of the command.
+Note that command names are case sensitive, so the name should be in all uppercase to be consistent.

+Line 6 passes the name of the current library (lib) to the the object.
 The current library will be used to define where the command originates from in some of the low level reporting functions.

-Lines 7 and 8 define the two parameters expected for this function.
-Note that this definition actually commences on line 5 with the opening parenthesis.
+Lines 9 to 11 define the three parameters expected for this function.
+Note that this definition actually commences on line 7 with the opening parenthesis and ends on line 12 with the closing parenthesis.
+Each parameter is defined by a tuple.

 7 values must be entered in each tuple.
 The parameters are:
  * The name of the parameter -- this will be used in multiple places to create messages that are understandable.
  * Is this parameter optional? -- Entering True here means that it is valid to pass all the previous parameters, but stop here.
 Entering False means that if you have supplied one fewer than this parameter, then you must also supply this one.
- * Can a variable be substituted? - Entering True allows a variable name to be used here instead of a literal value.
-Entering False means that only literal values are permitted.
+ * Can a variable be substituted? - Entering AVV_NO means that only literals are allowed.
+AVV_YES means that literals or a variable are permitted.
+AVV_REQD means a variable is required.
+AVV_REQD is typically used where the command returns or changes the value in this variable.
 Note that literal values are validated before execution, variables are validated at execution.
  * What is the type of the parameter -- This is a human-readable description of the datatype required.
-It is used in messages.
+It is used in messages, and in validation of literals and variables.
- * Conversion function to desired type -- as an example used here, "int()" is used to convert strings (and other types) to integers.
-Other functions, like float, or str can be used.
-Note that this is an actual function name, so it is acceptable to define your own function if needed.
  * Pass 1 Validation - this is a function used to perform pass 1 evaluation of the parameter value.
 This will be called at validation for literal values, and at execution for variable values.
 Examples of this are variables.Validate_ge_zero, a function that validates a numeric parameter value is greater than or equal to zero.
 Use None if no validation is required.
 Write your own pass 1 validation routine if you wish!
  * Pass 2 Validation - this is a function called only on pass 2 of the validation.
 It is required for commands that reference labels (to determine if the label exists).
 None are defined yet, but that will change...

+Line 15 contains a skeleton of logging information.
+This is a tuple that consists of the number of variables passed, and the format of the message.
+In this example it is only valid to pass all three parameters so there is only a single tuple defined.
+The magic values '{n}' are replaced by the literal or variable passed to the command.

 ##### Part 4 - Command Validation